How to Make a Mind Map

 You can also insert a new topic and the mind map will automatically reformat to accommodate the new shape.

 Use the mouse to move shapes around and SmartDraw will adjust your mind map automatically.
 To move a shape, select it and without letting go of the mouse move it to any location you desire.
 As you move your shape, you'll notice SmartDraw's automatic connectors will attempt to grab it.
-SmartDraw shows you a dashed outline of where your shape will be if you let go of your mouse.
+SmartDraw shows you an anchor symbol and a dashed outline of where your shape will be if you let go of your mouse.
 To drop a shape into place, simply let go of your mouse.

 You don't need to line shapes up or connect them manually.